id577/FS25_AdvancedDamageSystem/README.md

 > <details>
 > <summary><strong>📋 Click here for a full list of breakdowns and their effects</strong></summary>
 >
-> This is a comprehensive list of all possible malfunctions in the mod.
+> This is a comprehensive list of all selectable (random) breakdowns in the mod.
 Each breakdown has several stages, with the effects becoming more severe over time.
 The "Critical Effect" listed is the final stage of the malfunction.
 >
 > ---
 >